 Under the New Jersey Superior Court bail process, the court can specify several types of bail including:

-Judges must exercise their discretion in determining the type and amount of bail required in each individual case.
-Bail determinations are made on a case-by-case basis, with judges carefully considering such factors as:
+New Jersey judges must exercise their discretion in determining the type and amount of bail required in each individual case.
+Bail determinations in NJ are made on a case-by-case basis, with judges carefully considering such factors as:

 Be aware than the defendant doesn’t have to come up with bail on their own.
 Any adult can post bail for a defendant.
 However, it’s important to remember that if someone other than the defendant posts bail, they will be responsible for ensuring that the defendant attends all mandatory court appearances.
 If the defendant does not attend any mandatory court appearance, the individual will forfeit the posted bail amount.

-At the Law Firm of Jill R. Cohen, we have successfully assisted countless individuals in obtaining reasonable bail, defending criminal charges, overturning convictions and reducing jail time.
-Additionally, for more than 30 years, we have helped clients who need to have records expunged so they can get on with their lives without criminal records.
-We serve clients throughout the City of Camden, Burlington County, Camden County, Atlantic County and Gloucester County.
+At the Law Firm of Jill R. Cohen, we have successfully assisted countless individuals in obtaining reasonable bail, defending criminal charges, overturning convictions, and reducing jail time.
+Additionally, for more than 30 years, we have helped South Jersey clients who need to have records expunged so that they can get on with their lives without criminal records.
+We serve clients throughout Camden County, Atlantic County, Gloucester County, and Burlington County, NJ.
 Contact us today to schedule a free consultation about your criminal charges.

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.